 - trauma: secondary to tear in the arachnoid mater

 - post surgical, e.g. haematoma evacuation, ventricular drainage

 Crescentic CSF density/signal accumulation of CSF in subdural space that does not extend into the sulci.
-Vessels may cross through the lesion in contrast enhanced studies.
+Vessels rarely cross through the lesion in contrast enhanced studies (see cortical vein sign).